veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 Example: `(number|boolean)`
 A number or a boolean.
-Note the parentheses, which are required.
+Note the parentheses, which are required unless the union is the top level of the specified type, e.g. `@type {number|string}` is ok.

 Indicates that a value might have type `A` OR type `B`.